aofei/air/README.md

 ## Gases

-As we all know that the air of earth is a mixture of gases.
+As we all know that the air of Earth is a mixture of gases.
 So the same is that Air adopts the gas as its composition.
 Everyone can create new gas and use it within Air simply.